Certified Human Trajectory Prediction: Related Works

-\textbf{Adversarial robustness for trajectory prediction.} The vulnerability of trajectory prediction models to adversarial attacks has been shown in several previous works~\cite{saadatnejad2021sattack,cao2022advdo,tan2023targeted}.
-To address this vulnerability, others proposed robustness defenses based on various heuristic approaches \cite{saadatnejad2021sattack,zhang2022adversarial,cao2023robust,jiao2023semi}.
+\textbf{Robustness for trajectory prediction.} The vulnerability of trajectory predictors to adversarial attacks has been shown in several previous works~\cite{saadatnejad2021sattack,cao2022advdo,tan2023targeted}.
+To address this vulnerability, others proposed robustness defenses based on various heuristic approaches~\cite{bahari2022sattack,zhang2022adversarial,cao2023robust,jiao2023semi}.
 However, none of these approaches are guaranteed robustness methods.
-Trajpac~\cite{zhang2023trajpac} is the pioneering work that proposed a guaranteed approach for the robustness of trajectory prediction models.
+Recently, Trajpac~\cite{zhang2023trajpac} proposed a verification approach for the robustness of trajectory predictors.
 They employ a probably approximately correct (PAC) strategy by approximating the prediction model locally with a linear model and use it as a proxy to determine the robustness of the model.
 However, their method has some limitations: (1) Their method is not agnostic to the input noise distribution due to the dependency of learned linear model on the noise distribution fed during learning.
 (2) Their method is inefficient in the number of required samples, with experiments often necessitating over $30,000$ random samples.
 (3) Their method is probabilistic, and does not provide a guaranteed robustness.
-In this work, we employ a randomized smoothing approach that provides a guaranteed error bound, requires significantly fewer samples, and generalizes to any noise distribution encountered during deployment.
+In this work, we employ a randomized smoothing approach that provides a certified bound, requires significantly fewer samples, and generalizes to any noise distribution encountered during deployment.